shopsmart/render-j2-action/README.md

     # The name of the output file to write rendered contents to
     # Default: output
     output: ''

-    # The python version to use
-    # Default: 3.x
-    python_version: ''
 ```
 <!-- end usage -->